Love Wildlife

 Wildlife-at-Risk Lesson Plans Junior/Intermediate (Grade 6-8)

 Each lesson in our “Wildlife-at-Risk” series invites students in Grades 6-8 to look deeply into their relationship with all beings, in both the human and more-than human world.
 Each lesson plan is paired with a video available on YouTube as well as a workbook for students to fill out.
 Lessons connect with science, social studies, geography, and media literacy curricula in Ontario, and can be completed at home or in the classroom.
 Before printing these lesson plans and workbooks, consider ways of reducing paper use to better care for our environment.
 For example, double-sided printing, printing on scrap paper, or keeping the resources digital!
+This program was partially funded by National Geographic.

 Created with